AqduanCode/SomaticCNV-multiomics/cnv-calling-benchmark/scripts/BICseq2_README.md

 The second column of the segmentation configuration is the test/case sample; the third column is the control.
 Reversing them reverses the gain/loss direction.

-The script reproduces the benchmark's non-N mask.
-This is only an approximation of true read-length-specific mappability; never combine hg19 mappability files with hg38 BAM and FASTA files.